aarontheo/ErlMUD/design.md

 May communicate with the TRG notify user of events in other zones, ex.
 "You hear a deep rumbling from the banquet hall."

-## Map Loader
-Initializes the game world from JSON files.
-When each door is loaded from the JSON file, it is added to the door registry and the door's source and destination zones are given a link to the door's registry entry.

 ## Player Registry
 Each player character is just a normal entity, but is linked to a particular client which is connected.
 When a player logs in, they are prompted for a name, and then the player registry is updated with the new player entity.
 If the name already exists, the player is prompted to choose a different name.